Migwee/assessment/report.md

 It will give the user a list of searching options
 The user will input any information about the person and the computer will find anyone in the address book with that information
-It will then print to the user all of the people with that information The program will then end
+It will then print to the user all of the people with that information If there is no valid search, the program will end
+The program will then end
 ```